oshaughnessy/sierramountainll/_pages/volunteers.md

 especially when it's hot out!)
 Help arrange an end-of-season party or trophy orders, if the coach wants to hand them out.

+### Grounds Maintenance

+Board members and coaches are often the people picking up trash, moving the cans around, checking on the bathrooms, etc. Fields need to be raked before games, dugouts need to be swept, trash needs to be collected and disposed of.
+People dedicated to helping with the general upkeep of the public areas, the dugouts, and the fields would be deeply appreciated.

 ### Scorekeeper

 Each team should supply a scorekeeper at every game.
 We teach new